Greetings from the Superintendent

 While in CISD, Dr. Stockton has served as principal of The Woodlands High School, McCullough Junior High School, and Knox Junior High School; and he was assistant principal at Oak Ridge High School, McCullough Junior High School, and Knox Junior High School.
 Prior to administration, he taught math and coached at both Conroe High School and Travis Junior High School.
 Dr. Stockton began his career in education as a math teacher in Lafayette, Indiana.

-During his tenure, Conroe ISD has received a Gold Leadership Circle Award by the Texas Comptroller of Public Accounts three years in a row for financial transparency, the Texas Honors Circle District Award for receiving a five-star rating from the Financial Allocation Study for Texas (FAST) for having high academic standards with spending efficiency three years in a row, and a 1-1 rating from Education Resource Group for Academic and Financial Performance four years in a row.
+During his tenure, Conroe ISD has received a Gold Leadership Circle Award by the Texas Comptroller of Public Accounts four years in a row for financial transparency and the Texas Honors Circle District Award three years in a row for receiving a five-star rating from the Financial Allocation Study for Texas (FAST) for having high academic standards with spending efficiency three years in a row.
 In 2010, Dr. Stockton was featured on the FAST website for smart practices to raise the District completion rate.
 Under his leadership, Conroe ISD is the largest school district to ever receive an “Exemplary” Texas Education Agency (TEA) rating (2010).

 He received the 2013 Drum Major Award at the twenty-fourth annual Dr. Martin Luther King, Jr. Commemorative Celebration in The Woodlands.
 The title of the award is derived from a sermon given by Dr. King in February, 1968, in which he referred to a 20th century notion of greatness – the innate human need for recognition, the desire for distinction – calling this impulse the Drum Major instinct.
 The Drum Major Award is an honor given annually to an outstanding individual in Montgomery County whose life or work best exemplifies the ideals of being a “Drum Major.”